 - Many motorhomers use their last trip to prepare their water system for storage.
 They empty the tanks on-site and during the journey home, any excess water is dropped out of the system by leaving open draining points.

-- placing stoppers over taps and drainage points will prevent any undesirables gaining entry into your motorhome’s drainage system.
+- placing stoppers over taps and drainage points will prevent any undesirables from gaining entry into your motorhome’s drainage system.

 There is more advice on water systems and how to look after your own individual motorhome’s water system.
 Don’t forget that your motorhome handbook will also contain some useful hints and tips on motorhome safety and maintenance in cold weather.

 Winter is one of the best times to get your motorhome serviced as it can be a more quieter times in the motorhome calendar.